Marquise Brown Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 - Brown has been the target of 22.8% (38 total) of his team's 167 passing attempts this season.

-- With six targets in the red zone this season, Brown has been on the receiving end of 25.0% of his team's 24 red zone pass attempts.
+- Brown has seen the ball thrown his way six times in the red zone this season, 25.0% of his team's 24 red zone pass attempts.

-- The Ravens have run 52.4% passing plays and 47.6% rushing plays this season.
-They rank 10th in the NFL in scoring.
+- The Ravens, who rank 10th in the NFL in points scored, have dropped back to pass 52.4% of the time while running the ball 47.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Chargers.